cyanogilvie/tcl-tomcrypt/doc/tomcrypt.md

 **tomcrypt::ecc_verify** *sig* *message* *pbkey*
 :   Verify the signature *sig* over the message *message* with public key *pbkey*.  *sig* is
-    in ANSI X9.62 format, *pbkey* is in ANSI X9.63 section 4.3.6 format or the native libtomcrypt format, and message is the raw bytes (typically a hash result) that was signed.
+    in ANSI X9.62 format, *pbkey* is in ANSI X9.63 section 4.3.6 format or the native libtomcrypt format, and message is the raw bytearray (typically a hash result) that was signed.
     Returns true if the signature is valid, false if not, and throws an error if it couldn't parse *sig* or *pbkey*.